 Along with that we got color engines to do conversions, color models (RGB, CMYK, LAB and Grayscale + a few others), color spaces that exist inside the color models, ICC Profiles to define color parameters within the color models and 4 rendering intents.
 Absolute colorimetric, Relative colorimetric, Saturation and Perceptual, that tell the color engine how to handle the conversion between the ICC profiles.

 Yea!
-Except not quite!
-The process of developing hardware and the software to develop ICC profiles at the time kind of screwed up some of all three.
+Almost!
+In the process of developing hardware and the software to develop ICC profiles at that time kind of screwed up some of all three.

 As best as I could find this was done because of some malformed profiles specifically those set to default preceptual rendering and older RGB profiles that did not properly identify their black point.
 At the time this made using perceptual rendering dubious as some profiles were funky and BPC did not work with perceptual rendering so they set relative colorimetric as default with BPC activated.